gabbrenn/bank-management-system/README.md

 5. Create a pull request.

 ### License:
-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](./LICENSE) .

 ### Key Sections to Modify
-- **Repository Link**: Replace `https://github.com/yourusername/bank-management-system.git` with your actual GitHub repository link.
+- **Repository Link**: Replace `https://github.com/gabbrenn/bank-management-system.git` with your actual GitHub repository link.
 - **Contributing**: This section gives basic instructions for contributing to the project.
 - **Folder Structure**: Modify if necessary to reflect the actual structure of your project.